JustScrub/aws_lambda_zabbix_mon/README.md

     - mock Firehose?
 (Not to have actual 1000 lambda instances running at once all the time)

  - Central config for AWS and Zabbix
-    - configure zapi mapping, transformation and metrics to stream using just single MetricConfig List?? -- **TEST**
-        - MetricConfig also includes name of AWS metric (and statistic) it maps to zabbix items
-        - have python configuration file that would include just the MetricConfig List
-        - propagate this List to zapi.py (config module), SAM template (parameter) and Transform Lambda (metric mapping AWS->Zabbix)
-            - Transform: from MetricConfigs, create JSON that maps AWS Metric + AWS statistic to Zabbix item name
     - Zabbix LLD keep period: propage to zapi and Transform Lambda (set in prj_config.py)
-    - Firehose Buffering, Lambda timeouts etc. in central config
+    - more params in template: Lambda timeouts etc. in central config

  - create readable doc for the project

  - Setup Metric Stream
     - CloudWatch -> Firehose -> Transformation Lambda -> "S3" / any other destination
         - send 1 packet to Zabbix per 1 metric stream record (not all at once) -- for correct timestamps
-        - do not discover already discovered Lambdas in Zabbix
+        - do not discover already discovered Lambdas in Zabbix -- **TEST**
             - "Cache" in Lambda tags:
                 - ZabbixMonitored Tag: timestamp of time of discovery
-                - Zabbix Keep Period tag or Transform lambda config: after how long Zabbix deletes the discovered objects
+                - Transform lambda config: after how long Zabbix deletes the discovered objects

  - configure Zabbix
-    - RE-discovery -- **TEST**
-        - When Zabbix recieves FN_NAME,PRIO where FN_NAME is already known and PRIO is changes (update function priority), it updates all items/triggers that are checked as "discover" in LLD rule / override
-        - --> in multi-trigger mapping, changing the priority leaves triggers not to discover intact, WILL NOT DELETE THEM as is required
-        - script: make a python script that
-            - updates the priority of a Lambda function,
-            - deletes Zabbix triggers for the funtion (contains `triggers.<suffix>[<FnName>]`) and
-            - discovers it anew
     - maybe change docker images to CentOS?
 Since the instances run on Amazon Linux, based off CentOS?

  - Change paths of IAM roles